 In this context, national and sovereign cloud models are gaining importance, although they remain underrepresented in Germany.

 Despite economic pressure, 84% of companies plan to increase their cloud budgets.
-More than half of investments (54%) will primarily flow into AI and machine learning.
+More than half of these investments (54%) are primarily intended to flow into the areas of AI and machine learning.

-There is a clear need to catch up in financial management of cloud resources.
-Only 11% of German companies use comprehensive FinOps practices for consistent cost optimization across multiple providers.
-The EMEA average is nearly three times higher at 31%.
-Additionally, one in five German companies states that they have no plans for any FinOps activities to date.
+There is a significant need to catch up regarding the financial management of cloud resources.
+Only 11% of German companies utilize comprehensive FinOps practices for consistent cost optimization across multiple providers.
+In the EMEA average, this figure is nearly three times as high at 31%.
+Furthermore, one in five German companies states that they currently have no plans for any FinOps activities.

 The results of the “PwC Cloud Business Survey 2025” are based on a survey conducted between July and September 2025.
 A total of 1,415 executives from the EMEA region participated, of which 110 participants were from Germany.
 The German sample consists of 63% technical and 37% commercial decision-makers, with the industrial and pharmaceutical sectors being most strongly represented.

-Do you want to reduce IT costs and increase your company’s economic efficiency?
-We are happy to advise you.
+Would you like to reduce IT costs and increase your company’s economic efficiency?
+We will be happy to advise you.